 If you are using mimoLive to drive a LED board you may want to test your LED board before the big show if it is working correctly and don’t have broken pixels.

-There are two interesting test case you can perform:
+There are two interesting test cases which you can perform:

 Pixel Resolution Test